 Be a traveller, not a tourist: Ask questions, keep an open mind and respect the customs and culture of those you meet.
 In short, be travel curious!
 At the same time, for a more meaningful cultural exchange, be prepared to share something about yourself and where you come from as well.

-Support a local charity or NGO: if you find you have some unused currency at the end of your trip why not put it to good use?
+Support a local charity or NGO: If you find you have some unused currency at the end of your trip why not put it to good use?
 Your guide will be able to recommend a charitable organisation or social enterprise making a real difference to people’s lives.

 Travel with a responsible tour operator: When selecting your holiday company, ask questions to ensure that their practices are socially, environmentally and economically responsible.
 At Experience Travel Group we have a designated sustainable travel team who work to ensure our holidays are as respectful and sustainable as possible.

-Don’t touch coral.
+Do not touch coral.
 When snorkelling or diving, touching corals can kill them as oils from your skin interfere with the delicate ecosystem.
 Admire from a safe distance!

-Don’t encourage begging.
+Do not encourage begging.
 Spending your money in the normal way or supporting a charitable organisation is more effective and of longer-term value than giving to beggars.